 - Since you might sell the company in a few years, a C-corporation would give you double taxation problems.
 When you sell the business, what happens is the buyer purchases the assets from the existing entity; they’re not buying the corporate stock.
 When the existing C-corporation sells its assets, it receives a large check payable to the C-corporation, which would then have to pay taxes on all that profit.
 It would also have to file a final tax return when you dissolve the corporation, and you would pay taxes again, personally.
 You can avoid this double taxation problem with a flow-through entity.

 You will NOT be an S corporation because:

-- If you bring in an investor down the road, the S-corp limits the investment options available to that investor.
+- If you bring in an investor down the road, the S-corp limits that investor’s investment options.
 They can only invest as an individual, an S-corp, or single-member LLC.
-They cannot be a foreigner, an LLC taxed as a partnership or a C-corporation.
+They cannot be a foreigner.
+An LLC is taxed as a partnership or a C-corporation.

 - S-corporation stock is not as easy to protect as that of a C-corporation or LLC.
-A single-member LLC could own the stock of an S-corporation, but the protection is not as clear-cut as that provided by an LLC taxed as a partnership.
+A single-member LLC could own an S-corporation stock, but the protection is not as clear-cut as that provided by an LLC taxed as a partnership.